How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Mass radial distribution within halos

 For halos with $M_{\rm h} <10^{12.2} \Msun$, the density profile of gas particles in the wind phase is only minimally affected by feedback.
 In the mass bin $10^{12.2}-10^{12.8} \Msun$, more significant differences appear, albeit only at $z=0$.
 In the highest-mass bin, the effect of AGN jets and X-ray heating have a strong impact on the wind density profile at $z=0$.
 The observed trends reflect the fact that AGN feedback modes are barely active at $z>2$, and inefficient for $M_{\rm h}< 10^{12.2}\Msun$.
 In more massive halos at $z=0$, AGN-driven feedback is more effective at removing gas particles from the halos, including wind particles.

-In all runs, ISM gas is more scarce in the central regions of halos at higher redshift.
+In all runs, ISM gas is more scarce in the central regions ($r<0.1\, r_{200}$) of $M_h < 10^{12.2} \Msun$ halos at higher redshift.
 Over time, the production of stars activates a feedback mechanism that heats up gas, thus diminishing the amount of ISM in favour of hot CGM gas in the fiducial-50 run.
 This is consistent with what we found for the mass fraction of different gaseous phases as a function of the total halo mass (see \S~\ref{sec:omega}).
+However, at higher halo masses the runs with at least stellar feedback exhibit a larger ISM density than in the fiducial run for $r<0.1 r_{200}$.
 At $z=0$ and $M_{\rm h} > 10^{12.2} \Msun$, the No-X-ray simulation produces less ISM gas with respect to the No-AGN and No-jet runs because of the enhanced jet-driven heating.
-The No-feedback run also yields fewer ISM gas, but in this case the reason is that the ISM is consumed too efficiently form new stars.
+The No-feedback run also yields less ISM gas, but in this case the reason is that the ISM is consumed too efficiently from new stars.

 The No-feedback run produces indeed larger star densities at all redshifts, mass bins, and radii, with respect to the fiducial-50 run.
 Stars are not confined into the inner regions of the halos only, but rather extend all over the halo.
 The suppression of star formation is evident in all other runs.
 At $z=0$, jets are again determinant in diminishing star formation.
 The No-X-ray run differs by a factor of $\sim 2$ from the \simba\ $50 \hMpc$ run.
 This is because the extra X-ray heating contributes to quench star formation, especially in the central regions of the most massive halos, as discussed earlier.
 In the intermediate mass range $10^{11.6} - 10^{12.8} \Msun$, AGN winds have a more significant impact on the density profile than for the other cases, introducing a relative difference of a factor of $2-3$ with respect to the No-AGN run.
-However, we caution that the convergence in the stellar and ISM density profiles with respect to mass resolution is not optimal (see Appendix~\ref{sec:conclusions}).
+However, we caution that the convergence in the stellar and ISM density profiles with respect to mass resolution is not optimal (see Appendix~\ref{sec:convergence}).

 One of the main take-home messages of this extended analysis is that AGN jets play a key role in shaping halo gas distribution in the \simba\ simulation for $z<2$.
 It would be interesting to understand up to what radius they can extend their influence, as a function of halo mass and redshift.
 This is the question that we will address next.